FHIR/sql-on-fhir-v2/fhir_analytics_spec.md

       // start with an underscore -- i.e. with a regular expression of
       // ^[^_][A-Za-z0-9_]+$.
 This makes it usable as table names in a wide
       // variety of databases.
-      name: "",
+      "name": "",

       // The FHIRPath expression for the column's content.
 This may be from
-      // the resource root or from a variable defined above, using a
+      // the resource root or from a constant defined above, using a
-     // %var_name.rest.of.path structure.
+      // %constant_name.rest.of.path structure.
-      expr: "",
+      "expr": "",

       // An optional human-readable description of the column.
-      desc: ""},
+      "desc": "",

+      // Tags can be used to attach optional metadata to fields, such as implementation-specific
+      // directives or database-specific type hints as described below.
+      //
+      // By convention, tags should be of the form 'namespace/tag_name'.
+For instance,
+      // 'ansi/type' can be used to indicate the field should use the given ANSI SQL type.
+      //
+      // Users may create experimental or system-specific tag names by prefixing them
+      // with an underscore.
+      "tags": [{

+        // The name of the tag, using the 'namespace/tag_name' convention described above.
+        "name": "",

+        // The tag value.
+        "value": ""
+      }]
+    },

     // A 'from' expression is a convenience to select values relative to some parent FHIRPath.
     // This does not unnest or unroll multiple values.
 If the 'from' results in a FHIRPath collection,
     // that full collection is used in the nested select, so the resulting view would have repeated
     // fields rather than a separate row per value.
     {
       // A FHIRPath expression for the parent path to select values from.
       "from": "",

       // A nested select expression, using the same structure as defined at the root.
       "select": []
     },

     // A 'forEach' expression unnests a new row for each item in the specified FHIRPath expression,
     // and users will select columns in the nested select.
 This differs from the 'from' expression above
     // because it creates a new row for each item in the matched collection, unrolling that part of the resource.
     {
       // A FHIRPath expression
       "forEach": "",

       // A nested select expression, using the same structure as defined at the root.
       "select": []
     }

   ],

   // 'where' filters are FHIRPath expressions joined with an implicit "and".
 This
   // enables users to select a subset of rows that match a specific need.
   // For example, a user may be interested only in a subset of observations
   // based on code value and can filter them here.
   "where": [
     {